RESEARCH AND ANALYSIS

 “An Advanced Guide to Trade Policy Analysis: The Structural Gravity Model” outlines one of the most successful tools for the analysis of trade policy and provides practical guidance on how to apply this tool to trade policy making.
 Co-published by the WTO and the United Nations Conference on Trade and Development (UNCTAD), the book is a follow-up to "A Practical Guide to Trade Policy Analysis" published in 2012.

-The series aims to help researchers and policy makers enhance their understanding of economic methods and data sources for trade policy analysis.
-Written in collaboration with academics, each book is premised on the fact that good policy making needs to be backed up by good analysis.
+This advanced guidee is part of a book series which aims to help researchers and policy makers enhance their understanding of economic methods and data sources for trade policy analysis.
+Written in collaboration with academics, each book is premised on the fact that good policy making needs to be backed up by good analysis

 The gravity model is one of the most successful frameworks in economics.
 Hundreds of papers have used the gravity model to study and quantify the effects of various factors on international trade.
 This book guides the reader through the challenges of applying the model and provides recommendations on how to obtain reliable partial equilibrium estimates for the effects of trade policy.